 Equipment Loans and Support

-Having the right equipment and support is important for teaching confidently in online formats.
+Having the right equipment and support is important for teaching confidently.
 The University provides a variety of equipment and hardware support through various campus providers.

 Laptop and desktop support

-IT support for laptop and desktop computers is provided by individual departments and units.
+Individual departments and units provide support for laptop and desktop computers.
 Please contact your local IT support staff or your department supervisor for assistance with:

 - Troubleshooting an issue with your computer or network

 - Getting accessories such as a mouse, keyboard, or external monitor